DwightMauk/D3-challenge/README.md

 # D3-challenge
-Created a scatter plot between two of the data variables such as Healthcare vs. Obesity.
+Created a scatter plot between two data variables Healthcare vs. Obesity.

 Using the D3 techniques created a scatter plot that represents each state with circle elements.
 Coded this graphic in the app.js file of the directory made sure to pull in the data from data.csv by using the d3.csv function.